DmitriiR/DmitriiR.github.io/README.md

 # Code

 ## Object Pool / Factory
-This is a system used in DinoTank for creating and pooling objects, Its a factory method and an object pool combined.
+This is a system used in DinoTank for creating and pooling objects.
+It is a factory method and an object pooler combined.

 [Vew Code](https://github.com/DmitriiR/ObjectPool)